 - Advocate for and facilitate the integration of interprofessional collaborative competencies into health workforce curricula offered by higher education institutions in Sub-Saharan Africa.

 - Advocate for, promote and facilitate the cultivation of IPECP values and competencies among faculty, preceptors, health and social care workers in Sub-Saharan Africa.

 - Participate in international networks informing best practice models including, but not limited, to Interprofessional.Global, InterprofessonalResearch.Global, the World Health Organization Regional Office for Africa, AFREhealth, etc.

 - Conduct collaborative research to inform IPECP in Sub-Saharan Africa.

 - Develop AfrIPEN’s organisational capacity and structure

-- Develop short course for IPE facilitators
+- Develop short course for IPECP facilitators

 - Develop a collaborative research framework and grant application(s) for AfrIPEN

 Five Working Groups are collaborating on plans to realise these priorities (See projects).

 AfrIPEN was formed in 2015 at the Towards Unity for Health conference in Johannesburg (South Africa) following an exploratory process involving numerous stakeholder.